 by Cathy Jones

-The Carrington Avenue Uniting Church (formerly Methodist Church) was built in 1908 to a design by architect Alfred Newman, a grandson of Ebenezer Vickery.
+The Church was built to a design by architect Alfred Newman, a grandson of Ebenezer Vickery.
 The Vickery family were great benefactors of the Church.

 Plaques commemorate the Rev. Benjamin Meek, Ethel G. Thompson, Mr. Robert H. Nesbitt, Joseph Vickery and his daughter Lilian.
-The 1914-1918 War Honour Roll lists the names of all church members who enlisted and the plaque those who made the supreme sacrifice- Frank and William Curry, Reginald Harrison, Raymond Jordan, Phillip Kelly, Joseph Ranson, BA LLB and Walter Rogers.
+The 1914-1918 War Honour Roll lists the names of all church members who enlisted and the plaque those who made the supreme sacrifice which includes Frank and William Curry, Reginald Harrison, Raymond Jordan, Phillip Kelly, Joseph Ranson, BA LLB and Walter Rogers.

 A carillon was installed as a memorial to those who made the supreme sacrifice in the 1939-1945 War – James Douglas, Harold Evans, William Hancock, Donald Hood, John Roberts, Trevor Rowsell and Ronald Smith.

 A Memorial Book lists the names of all who enlisted.
 After 1977, a Memorial Book was transferred from the Presbyterian Church on Homebush Road Strathfield which records the names of those who served from that congregation.

 The Church Organ was transferred from the Strathfield Congregational Church, Homebush Road and Albert Road Strathfield in 1977.